 - Finns Point Rear Range Lighthouse (Pennsville, New Jersey)

 - East Point Lighthouse (Heislerville, New Jersey)

-While lighthouses are widely known today as tourist attractions that offer splendid views of the coastline, especially if you can climb them and get a birds-eye view, they also serve a different purpose.
-Lighthouses offer us a glimpse into the past of the sea-faring industry and its contribution to the state of New Jersey.
+While lighthouses are widely known today as tourist attractions that offer splendid coastline views, significantly if you can climb them and get a birds-eye view, they also serve a different purpose.
+Lighthouses offer us a glimpse into the past of the sea-faring industry and its contribution to New Jersey.

 How many lighthouses have you visited?
 Have you attempted the lighthouse challenge?
 Let us know in the comments, and explore our lighthouses map below: